-Workers increasingly trust their employers: survey
+Survey: Workers trust their employer over other institutions

-DAVOS, Switzerland (AP) — With trust in governments taking a hit since the global financial crisis, people around the world view their employer as the most trusted institution in their lives, according to a survey published Monday by public relations firm Edelman.
+DAVOS, Switzerland (AP) — With trust in governments taking a hit since the global financial crisis, people around the world view their employer as the most trusted institution in their lives, according to a survey published Monday.

-In an annual survey of trust in institutions that it releases on the eve of the World Economic Forum in the Swiss ski resort of Davos, the firm found that 75 percent of respondents trusted their employer.
+In a survey of trust in institutions that public relations firm Edelman releases each year on the eve of the World Economic Forum in the Swiss ski resort of Davos, the firm found that 75 percent of respondents trusted their employer.
 That’s a hefty 19 percentage points more than the equivalent trust in business as a whole and 27 points more than governments.

 “The past two decades have seen a progressive destruction of trust in societal institutions, a consequence of the Great Recession, fears about immigration and economic dislocation caused by globalization and automation,” said Richard Edelman, the firm’s president and CEO.